Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analysis framework

-\begin{remark} Depending on the case being considered, the condition $\alpha_k M_{21}\le 1$ imposes the following strict upper bound on $\alpha_k$: \\ Corollary \ref{thm:cor1} does not require $\rho_k\le 1$.
+Given $\alpha_k$, Corollary \ref{thm:cor1} provides a one-dimensional family of solutions to the LMI \eqref{eq:LMI_big}.
+These solutions are given by \eqref{eq:mainFor} and \eqref{eq:mainFor1} and are parameterized by the auxiliary variable $\zeta_k$.
+Corollary \ref{thm:cor1} does not require $\rho_k\le 1$.
 Hence it actually does not impose any upper bound on $\alpha_k$ in Case \rom{2}.
-Later we will impose refined upper bounds on $\alpha_k$ such that the bound \eqref{eq:bound} can be transformed into a useful bound in the form of \eqref{eq:constMainBound}. \end{remark}
+Later we will impose refined upper bounds on $\alpha_k$ such that the bound \eqref{eq:bound} can be transformed into a useful bound in the form of \eqref{eq:constMainBound}.
+We also want to mention that the stepsize bounds in the above corollary are consistent with the existing results in the machine learning literature.
+For example, for Case \rom{3}, the stepsize bound for the standard SGD method is known to be $1/L$ (see Theorem 2.1 in \cite{needell2014}).